panchanandevops/argocd-private-deployment/README.md

 # argocd-private

-use this command for giving permission to minikube for pulling private docker image on each namespace
+use this command for giving permission to minikube for pulling private docker image on dev namespace
 ```bash
 kubectl create secret docker-registry docker-registry-dev \
   --namespace=dev \